tooll3/t3/README.md

 A standalone version is in development.
 Although it's working already, it needs further clean up and testing.
 The preview build of the 3.2.0 version can be found [here](https://github.com/still-scene/t3/releases/tag/v3.2.0).
 Please report any issues you might encounter.

-This means that you need an IDE, like Visual Studio or Rider, to build and run it.
+This means that you require an IDE, like Visual Studio or Rider, to build and run it.
 This is free and not as difficult as it might sound.

 ### Dependencies

 1. We only test on Win10.
 But Win11 might work too.
-2. If you don't have a .net IDE installed already download and install the [Community Edition of Visual Studio  v16.11 (or later)](https://visualstudio.microsoft.com/downloads/).
+2. If you don't have a .net IDE installed already, download and install the [Community Edition of Visual Studio  v16.11 (or later)](https://visualstudio.microsoft.com/downloads/).
-   In the installer make sure to select the features...
+   In the installer, make sure to select the features...
    1. .net Desktop Application development
    2. .net 4.7.1  (on the right side)
 4. Install [.net 5.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-5.0.404-windows-x64-installer)
-3. You might also want to download and install a git client like https://git-fork.com/ .
+3. You might also want to download and install a git client, like https://git-fork.com/ .
 Alternatively, you can install the bare bone git scm.
 4. On Windows 10, you also need to install [Windows Graphics tools](https://docs.microsoft.com/en-us/windows/uwp/gaming/use-the-directx-runtime-and-visual-studio-graphics-diagnostic-features)

 ### Cloning the repository

 #### If you don't have a GitHub account
 Ideally, it would be better to sign-up.
 It's free and only takes a minute or so.
-This will allow you share your changes with the community.
+This allows you to share your changes with the community.
 If not, do the following:

 1. Make sure that you have git scm installed (see above)
 2. Right file explorer right click on the folder you want T3 to install in and select **Open git bash here**